ibm-cloud-docs/cloud-object-storage/manage-scc.md

 * send object read and/or write events to Activity Tracker
 * don't grow past a defined maximum size

-[Configuration rules](x3084914){: term} are used to monitor and enforce configuration standards that you want to implement across your accounts.
+[Configuration rules](x3084914){: term} are used to monitor configuration standards that you want to implement across your accounts.
 For more information about configuration rules, see [What makes up a rule](/docs/security-compliance?topic=security-compliance-what-is-rule).

 | Resource kind | Property                                               | Operator type | Template required | Description                                                                                                                                                                                                      |
 |---------------|--------------------------------------------------------|---------------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|